ocaml/dune/doc/coq.rst

    (theories A))

 Notice the ``theories`` field in ``B`` allows one :ref:`coq-theory` to depend on another.
-Another thing to note is the inclusion of the :ref:`include_subdirs` stanza.
+Another thing to note is the inclusion of the :doc:`/reference/files/dune/include_subdirs` stanza.
 This allows our theory to have :ref:`multiple subdirectories<include-subdirs-coq>`.

 Here are the contents of the ``.v`` files: